Fly175/FDCFormer/README.md

-# FDCFormer: Frequency-guided Dual Collapse Transformer for Low-Light Image Enhancement
+# Frequency-guided Dual Collapse Transformer for Low-Light Image Enhancement

 ## Datasets
 You can use the following links to download the datasets: